The Division Bell: Critical reception

-The Division Bell received mixed reviews on release.
+Though regarded by long-time Pink Floyd fans as a return to form, The Division Bell received mixed reviews from critics.
 Tom Sinclair of Entertainment Weekly wrote that "avarice is the only conceivable explanation for this glib, vacuous cipher of an album, which is notable primarily for its stomach-turning merger of progressive-rock pomposity and New Age noodling".
-Rolling Stone's Tom Graves criticised Gilmour's performance, stating that his guitar solos had "settled into rambling, indistinct asides that are as forgettable as they used to be indelible ... only on 'What Do You Want from Me' does Gilmour sound like he cares".
+Rolling Stone's Tom Graves criticised Gilmour's performance, writing that his guitar solos had "settled into rambling, indistinct asides that are as forgettable as they used to be indelible ...
+Only on 'What Do You Want from Me' does Gilmour sound like he cares".
+Robert Christgau of The Village Voice dismissed The Division Bell as a "dud."

+Among British reviewers, David Bennun of Melody Maker praised the opening instrumental "Cluster One" as "magnificent" and "a track to rank with the most fragrant of modern ambient", but found the rest of the album dreary, despite finding "hints" throughout that Gilmour understood the band's strengths.
+In his review for NME, Tommy Udo similarly praised "Cluster One" for sounding "effortless", despite finding its ambient nature dated and unconnected to "ambient upstarts" the Orb.
+However, while Udo enjoyed The Division Bell's lengthy instrumentals, he criticised the record overall for its "sixth-form" lyrics and for being "so damned anonymous."

 The album won the Grammy for Best Rock Instrumental Performance on "Marooned".
 The Division Bell was nominated for the 1995 Brit Award for Best Album by a British Artist, but lost to Blur's Parklife.

+In 2011, The Division Bell was ranked at number 93 in Q's readers poll of the "250 Best Albums of the Last 25 Years"; the magazine wrote that the record "reconfigured the magisterial prog-rock of the mid-'70s for the late-20th century" and made for a welcome "lap of honour".
 In Uncut's 2011 Pink Floyd: The Ultimate Music Guide, Graeme Thomson wrote that The Division Bell "might just be the dark horse of the Floyd canon.
 The opening triptych of songs is a hugely impressive return to something very close to the eternal essence of Pink Floyd, and much of the rest retains a quiet power and a meditative quality that betrays a genuine sense of unity."
 In 2014, Uncut reviewed the album again for its 20th-anniversary reissue, and praised its production, writing that it sounded much "more like a classic Pink Floyd album" than The Final Cut (1983) and that the connection between Wright and Gilmour was "the album's musical heart".
-Roger Waters, who left Pink Floyd in 1985, dismissed The Division Bell as "just rubbish ... nonsense from beginning to end."
+Waters, who left Pink Floyd in 1985, dismissed The Division Bell as "just rubbish ... nonsense from beginning to end."